Linda is an actress and writer in New York City. She has appeared on stage in New York and regionally, and in independent films.

 Jane Chambers Playwriting Graduate Student Award

-Her short film "Wake Up" which she co-wrote and acted in was produced as part of the 48 Hour Film Project, New Haven, 2018.
+Linda's short film "Wake Up" which she co-wrote and acted in was produced as part of the 48 Hour Film Project, New Haven, 2018.
 She won Best Actress for her work in the movie.
-It is an official selection in the New Haven Int'l Film Festival 2019.
+It was an official selection in the New Haven Int'l Film Festival 2019.
+The short was also a Finalist for Best Dark Comedy in the Los Angeles Int'l Indie Short Fest.

 In 2018 The Drawing Board NYC produced a staged reading of Linda's play "There Is No You and Me".
 The play was also a finalist in the 2017 New Works of Merit Playwriting Contest.
-In December 2017 Linda played the role of Esther in Lizzie Donahue's provocative new play "Dog Park" at Dixon Place.
+Most recently, Linda played the role of Esther in Lizzie Donahue's provocative new play "Dog Park" at Dixon Place, and she had the opportunity to play a lead role in a new play at the Cleveland Public Theater.
 Linda's short film, Ghost Ride, premiered at the 2017 Manhattan Film Festival and at the 2016 New York Short Film Festival.

 Her screenplay Learning to Drive was the Grand Prize winner of 2013 StoryPros Awards Screenplay Contest.